Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy: Results

 using $\sigma_\mathrm{probe} = 80 ~\mathrm{fs}$, $ \nu = 3 ~\mathrm{THz}$, and a probe time delay of $t_\mathrm{probe} = 0$.
 The carrier envelope phase is $\varphi_\mathrm{CEP} = 2\pi/3 $.
 The amplitude of the probe pulse is scaled by $V_0$ and coincides with $V_0$ for $\varphi_\mathrm{CEP} = 0$.
 A static bias is further included by setting $\mu_\mathrm{t} = 0.125~ \mathrm{eV}$ and $\mu_\mathrm{s} = 0$.

 This combination of DC bias and THz bias is chosen here to set the energy window sampled by the THz probe pulse close to the Floquet band gap at $\varepsilon = 0.2~ \mathrm{eV}$ in order to highlight the Floquet-induced gap in the simulated spectra.
-In general, both $V_\mathrm{DC}$ and $V_\mathrm{THz,pk}$ can be varied for more comprehensive spectroscopic analysis.
-In a real experiment, one needs to consider that a large $V_\mathrm{DC}$ will lead to large undesired static tunneling currents, which increase noise and limit the range over which $V_\mathrm{DC}$ can realistically be swept.
+In an actual experiment, one needs to consider that a large $V_\mathrm{DC}$ will lead to large undesired static tunneling currents, which increase noise and limit the range over which $V_\mathrm{DC}$ can realistically be swept.
 The implementation of advanced probing schemes, such as the combination of two probe pulses from which one replaces $V_\mathrm{DC}$, may provide a solution.

 For the simulations in Fig.~\ref{fig:3-bulkgap}, we set $\Gamma_\mathrm{s} = 10~ \mathrm{meV}$, $\Gamma_\mathrm{t} = 0.2~ \mathrm{meV}$ and choose the temperature of tip and substrate to be $T = 8$ K.